 by Jim Forest

-One of Thomas Merton’s lesser known publications is a small booklet produced in Italy, the Stamperia Valdonega in Verona, and issued by New Directions: Clement of Alexandria: Selections from the Protreptikos.
-It’s long out-of-print.
-If you are lucky enough to track down a copy, it almost certainly won’t cost the $1.50 it was sold for in 1962.
+One of Thomas Merton’s lesser known publications is a small booklet hand-printed in Verona, Italy in 1962 and issued by New Directions: Clement of Alexandria: Selections from the Protreptikos.
+Just 750 copies came off the press.
+It’s long out-of-print but search and you still find used copies at an attractive price.

-It appeared just two years after publication of a related book, The Wisdom of the Desert, Merton’s collection of stories and sayings from the inventors of Christian monasticism, the monks who, from the fourth century onward, populated the wastelands of Egypt and the eastern Mediterranean.
+The Clement booklet appeared just two years after publication of a related book, The Wisdom of the Desert, Merton’s collection of stories and sayings from the initiators of Christian monasticism, the monks who, from the fourth century onward, populated the wastelands of the eastern Mediterranean.

 Merton found in Clement a kindred soul — “one of the Fathers I like best, with whom I feel the closest affinity,” as he records in a journal entry made in the summer of 1961.
 The word Merton uses most frequently in regard to Clement is “serene.”
 The “serene interior light” of Clement’s writings reminded Merton of the Gospel of St. John and the Pauline epistles — “the light which burned clearly in the souls of the martyrs, kindled by the agape of the primitive Church.”
 Merton sees Clement as someone “who fully penetrates the mystery of the … Risen Christ. … a victory over death, over sin, over the confusions and dissension of this world, with its raging cruelty and its futile concerns, a victory which leads not to contempt of man and of the world, but, on the contrary, to a true, pure, serene love, filled with compassion, able to ‘save’ for Christ all that is good and noble in man, in society, in philosophy and in humanistic culture.”
 And Clement wrote his serene words, Merton points out, not in the desert but in the city, “amid its crowds.”